 The LinRegPCR algorithm utilises the region of exponential growth to calculate Cq values, while minimising the variation among the dataset: thus avoiding the potential for miscalculations of efficiency and starting target concentrations due to either over or under estimating the baseline subtraction.
 This is a highly accurate and reproducible method to calculate Cq values, which has the added benefit of reporting an efficiency value for each sample rather than using a standard curve.
 Using individual efficiencies removes the issue of random pipetting errors during dilution of the standards or the dilution of PCR inhibitors, both issues that can introduce errors in the standard curve (Ramakers et al. 2003; Ruijter et al. 2009).
 Other baseline correction methods and threshold setting strategies can be employed to determine Cq values as well.

 - Example of LinRegPCR analysis using our Mic qPCR software.
 The qPCR curves are displayed with the y-axis in log scale to better emphasise the region of exponential growth.
 The second derivative maximum is used as a starting point to locate a Window-of-Linearity (WoL; shaded area).
 A cycle threshold (red line) is automatically set within the WoL from which a Cq value can be determined for each sample.
 Using the gradient of the line for each sample in the WoL, the reaction efficiency is also calculated.

 Calculating Expression Ratios (R.E)

-Once the Cq values have been determined for the gene of interest and reference gene, the relative gene expression ratio (R.E.) can be calculated.
-The simplest equation for qPCR analysis describes the determination of the starting concentration using the amount of target at the quantification cycle (Cq) and efficiency of the reaction.
+The relative gene expression ratio (R.E.) can be calculated once the Cq values are determined for the gene of interest and reference gene.
+The simplest equation for qPCR data analysis describes the determination of the starting concentration.
+It uses the amount of target at the quantification cycle (Cq) and efficiency of the reaction.

 Where N0 is the starting concentration, Nq is the concentration at the Cq, and E is the reaction efficiency.

 The equation developed by Michael Paffl in 2001 was the first to ensure each individual reaction efficiency was used.
-This is crucial because the final result can be biased if the difference in reaction efficiency between targets is not taken into account, the final result can be significantly biased.
+This is crucial because the final result can be biased if the difference in reaction efficiency between targets is not considered.

 Where E is the calculated reaction efficiency for each gene.